- setUp() - will show "setUp()" in the logs;

 - if the "done" part is missing, then the test has either been skipped or has failed.
-This was done to detect skipped tests via failed JUnit/assumptions, because the assumptions are not logged anywhere
+This is done in order to detect skipped tests via failed JUnit/assumptions because the assumptions are not logged anywhere.

-- show CQ failures: R/W queries failed (this is omitted, if there aren't any)
+- show CQ failures: R/W queries failed (if there aren't any, this is omitted).

-It will print statistics at the end of each test, like these:
+The following statistics will be printed at the end of each test: